tjtanjin/react-chatbotify-docs/docs/examples/real_time_stream.md

 				await new Promise(resolve => setTimeout(resolve, 30));
 			}
 			await params.streamMessage(text);

+			// we call endStreamMessage to indicate that all streaming has ended here await params.endStreamMessage();
 		} catch (error) {
 			await params.injectMessage("Unable to load model, is your API Key valid?");
 			hasError = true;